damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

 Now that we've got the project setup, let's look at how we integrate GitLab CI.

-## Setting Up Our CI Config
+## Setting Up GitLab CI

-We want to be able to configure our project such that our app is built and has both the unit and functional tests run upon checkin.
-To do so, we have to create our GitLab CI config file, which is named ```.gitlab-ci.yml``` and is located in the root of our project.
+We want to be able to configure our project su that our app is built, and it has both the unit and functional tests run upon check-in.
+To do so, we have to create our GitLab CI config file, called `.gitlab-ci.yml` and place it in the root of our project.

-So, first things first: If you're just here for the copy-pasta, here is a ```.gitlab-ci.yml``` that will build and test your app upon checkin:
+So, first things first: If you're just here for the copy-pasta, here is a `.gitlab-ci.yml` that will build and test your app upon checkin:

 ```yml
 image: openjdk:8-jdk